 The books are what publishers call Faction books, that is stories based on fact, on real events.
 Names and some locations have been changed to protect the innocent.

 The beauty of these books will be that you, the reader, have the opportunity to determine what is true and what is added, there is a mixture.

 Book One, Crossing the Rubicon, begins the story.
 Johnny Robert, our anti-hero, takes us through his time as a Royal Marine Commando and his intro to a non existent group.

 Book Two, Servant of the Crown, continues with his quick transfer to the police and three Home Office police forces, including the development of the Metropolitan Police firearms unit that is now SCO19.
 Princess Diana, the IRA and drug cartels.

 Book Three, I Served.
-Goes to Europe with a project that is foiled by police corruption and takes us into the future, with a development that was initiated in the very beginning with what was known as the Genesis Project.
+Goes to Europe with a project that is foiled by police corruption and takes us into the future, with a development that was initiated in the very beginning with what was known as the Gemini Project.